 If you don’t have a retirement savings account yet, it’s time to create a retirement savings plan you feel comfortable sticking to.

-By creating a special savings category just for fun, you’ll be less tempted to dip into your other savings when wants arise.
+By creating a special savings category just for fun, you’ll be less tempted to dip into your other savings when an impulse purchase happens.

 If you’re not sure how much money you want to commit to your “fun fund,” consider saving incremental amounts using an app.
 Apps such as Digit will automatically put aside a few dollars of your money every day, so you’ll have savings waiting for you when you need them.